Ask the Dermatologist: Men’s Hair Loss & Skincare

 A: This condition is called pseudofolliculitis barbae, and can be very frustrating.
 The hairs in the mustache and beard distribution tend to be coarser, with a higher likelihood of turning back in on themselves.
 This can lead to an ingrown hair that becomes inflamed.
 Complications can include a dark mark left behind after the inflammation has resolved, as well as keloid or thickened scarring.

-I recommend washing once daily with an exfoliating glycolic-acid product, like CSI’s Glycolic Gentle Cleanser, to help keep hair follicles unblocked.
+I recommend washing once daily with an exfoliating glycolic-acid product, like California Skin Institute’s Glycolic Gentle Cleanser, to help keep hair follicles unblocked.
 Also use a single-blade disposable razor or electric razor, and shave with the grain of the hair rather than against it.
 Using a moisturizing shaving cream can also help.
 Prescription-strength options include a topical retinoid like Retin-A to exfoliate the skin and a bleaching cream to lighten dark spots.
 If you like the idea of being clean shaven all the time, laser hair removal can be a great way to eliminate the source of the problem.

 Q: I really enjoy spending time outdoors, and am having trouble finding a sunscreen that works for me.
 Any suggestions?

 A: Outdoor adventures are amazing and fun for sport and relaxation.
 Being vigilant with sun protection is essential to help prevent skin cancer and premature aging.
 Ideally, a sunscreen will provide broad-spectrum protection against both UVA and UVB rays.